oneplaneteducation/open-iot-stem/README.md

     - OPEN approved IoT kit

 The following are a list of **recommendations** for the training session but are not required

 - Disable local virtual private networking (VPN)
 - Disable all cloud syncronization via iCloud MSLive or OneDrive

 ## Installation
-### Obtain a copy of this repository using one of the following methods
+- Obtain a copy of this repository using one of the following methods
 - Download a compressed copy (*.zip)
   - Click the green CODE button at the top.
--
+	### OR